rives-io/docs/blog/2024-09-04-doom-olympics.md

 # Prizes

-Let´s detail a bit the prizes that are available at the Doom Olympics:
+Let's detail a bit the prizes that are available at the Doom Olympics:
-- 7000 usd for the winners of the contests
--  600 for the 1st place, 300 for the 2nd and 100 for the 3rd place
+- 7000 usd for the winners of the contests (For each contest: 600 for the 1st place, 300 for the 2nd and 100 for the 3rd place)
-- 3000 usd spread across the top 100 players on the Doom Olympics global leaderboard
+- 3500 usd spread across the top 100 players on the Doom Olympics global leaderboard
-- 5000 usd for achievements, quests and more
+- 4500 usd for achievements, quests and more

+To be eligible for the prize, you must follow RIVES on [Twitter](https://x.com/rives_io) and/or be part of the [Discord community](https://discord.gg/FQnQqKWVn8)

+Rewards will be paid out in CTSI.

 # The games

 Great, what about the games?
 Contests will open every day for 7 days, starting September 12th 15hrs UTC, and be live for 48 hours.
-The 7 different modalities of Doom require different styles of gameplay to thrive.
-The modalities are:
+The 7 different modalities or "disciplines" of Doom require different styles of gameplay to thrive.
+The disciplines are:

 ###  Lightning Run